streamr-dev/network/README.md

 Run `streamr help <command>` or `streamr <command> --help` to get more information about a a command, its options, and so forth.

-### listen
+### subscribe
 Used to subscribe to a stream and output real-time JSON objects to stdout line-by-line.

-For example, to listen to a public stream such as the tram demo do
+For example, to subscribe to a public stream such as the tram demo do
 ```
-streamr listen 7wa7APtlTq6EC5iTCBy6dw
+streamr subscribe 7wa7APtlTq6EC5iTCBy6dw
 ```

-To listen to a private stream:
+To subscribe to a private stream and authenticate with an Ethereum private key:

 ```
-streamr listen streamId apiKey
+streamr subscribe streamId --privateKey <key>
 ```

 Flag `--dev` or `--stg` can be enabled for the command to operate on pre-defined development or staging environment.
 Alternatively, you can give `--ws-url <url>` and `--http-url <url>` to connect to any custom network.